Reviews You Can Rely On

 How We Tested

-We spend over 2,500 hours testing each of these earbuds, following what we believe is the most comprehensive review process in the industry.
+We spent over 2,500 hours testing each of these earbuds, using what we believe is one of the most thorough review processes out there.
 Our audio experts assess sound quality using a curated playlist designed to challenge earbuds across the bass, mids, and treble ranges.
 From the Beastie Boys to Debussy, we carefully analyze how each model handles dynamic shifts, clarity, and instrument separation.
-We scrubbed tracks repeatedly to identify subtle performance differences, holding each pair to the high standards that we deserve.
+We scrubbed tracks repeatedly to identify subtle performance differences, holding each pair to the high standards that you deserve.

 earbuds - we spent hundreds of hours in our audio lab, testing everything from...